XanaduAI/strawberryfields/doc/tutorials/tutorial_gaussian_boson_sampling.rst

     Repeat this tutorial with

-    1. A Fock backend such as :ref:`numpy_backend`, instead of the Gaussian backend.
+    1. A Fock backend such as ``'fock'`` instead of the Gaussian backend.
     2. Different beamsplitter and rotation parameters.
     3. Input states with *differing* squeezed values :math:`r_i`.
 You will need to modify the code to take into account the fact that the output covariance matrix determinant must now be calculated.